 The bill amends Section 22-18-4 of the Code of Alabama 1975 to enhance the qualifications for emergency medical services personnel (EMSP) licensure by allowing the Alabama Department of Public Health to credit education and training acquired during military service towards licensure requirements.
-Specifically, the new language mandates that the department accept proof of education, training, and experience from applicants who have served in the Armed Forces, Reserves, or National Guard, along with successful completion of the National Registry of Emergency Medical Technicians examination.
-Additionally, the bill includes technical revisions to update existing code language and removes duplicative references to the "Board of Health," replacing it with "department" for clarity.
+Specifically, the new language mandates that the department accept proof of education, training, and experience from military service members, including successful completion of the National Registry of Emergency Medical Technicians examination, as valid qualifications for obtaining an EMSP license.
+Additionally, the bill includes provisions for the department to adopt rules to implement this new requirement.

 Statutes affected: Introduced: 22-18-4